skeeto/skewer-mode/README.md

 ## Browser Support

-Skewer is known to work well with Firefox, Chrome, and Opera.
-Safari is a bit flaky but could probably be supported without much effort.
-Internet Explorer 9 doesn't work well at all, which is to be expected.
+Skewer is known to work properly with Firefox, Chrome, Safari, Opera, and Internet Explorer 9.

 ## Rationalization